naomizhangyy/BCRC-DSGroup/Yi Zhou/weekly-report-4-02-2019.md

+# Weekly report

-# 1 Learn how to building SoC based-on cortex-m0, write a simply AMBA-Lite bus protocol added two peripherals
+## 1 Learn how to building SoC based-on cortex-m0, write a simply AMBA-Lite bus protocol added two peripherals

-# 2 Learn the working principle of DMA and realized it on zedboard
+## 2 Learn the working principle of DMA and realized it on zedboard

-# 3 Learn some basic knowledge about matrix computation and ues of the package of numpy and pandas
+## 3 Learn some basic knowledge about matrix computation and ues of the package of numpy and pandas